-4.1 Flagging Research Participants in the hospital casenotes
+4.2 Flagging Research Participants in the hospital casenotes

-Once a patient has consented to take part in a research study, if any source data has been obtained from the paper notes, or any research information relevant to the participant is located in the paper notes a research label should be attached to their hospital case notes to indicate their involvement.
+Once a patient has consented to take part in a research study, if any source data has been obtained from the paper notes, or any research information relevant to the participant is located in the paper notes a research label should be attached to their hospital case notes to indicate their involvement unless an exemption has been agreed.
 Individual Trusts may have their own policy as to where a label should be placed.
 This may be on the inside of patient case notes or on the front.
 Advice should be sought from the local Information Governance Department if in doubt.